kubecost/docs/alerts.md

 > Note: this feature is currently in Beta

-Define cost efficiency thresholds and alert when tenants are running below this level.
+Alert when Kubernetes tenants, e.g. namespaces or label sets, are running below defined cost efficiency thresholds.

 Required parameters: